gabyrh77/deep_learning_p3/README.md

-# deep_learning_p3
+# Project 3 - RNN
-Deep Learning Nanodegree - Project 3
+Use a RNN to generate TV scripts for The Simpsons